casys-utokyo/fadec/README.md

         ```sh
         $ cd dev/vivado
         $ ./move_bitstream.sh /path/to/dev/vivado pynq:/path/to/fadec
-        # You can also specify a remote directory for the project directory.
+        # You can also specify a remote directory for the former one.
         ```

     - You can also download these files from [design_1.zip](https://projects.n-hassy.info/storage/fadec/design_1.zip)